 Daniel turned Sonalí so she nestled comfortably into his embrace.
 His fingers rested upon the small of her back, and he itched to permit his palm to slide over her hip and to nudge Sonalí closer.
 The music began, and they stepped into the pattern.

-Although Daniel looked upon the other couples over Sonalí’s shoulder, he knew the exact moment when Sonalí’s regard settled upon his countenance.
+Although Daniel looked over Sonalí’s shoulder to study the other couples, he knew the exact moment when Sonalí’s regard settled upon his countenance.
 It was deuced annoying to feel her in every pore of his body.

 “Explain to me why you quit writing to me,” Sonalí accused.
 “From the time you first traveled to the Continent with Linworth and Aunt Ella, we corresponded.
 Then suddenly, some two years past you no longer found me worthy of your recognition.”